Info

 Upload your files by dragging and dropping them or selecting them from your computer.

-Evaluation dataset: Submit both an output file and your source code (as a zip file containing your agentic system).
+Evaluation dataset: Submit both an output file and your source code.

 It depends on the dataset: